Ariedam64/MG-AFK/README.md

 ## Login

 Click the **Login** button in the Connection card.
-A browser window will open directly on Discord's OAuth page — log in with Discord and the app captures your session token automatically.
+A browser window will open directly on Discord's OAuth page, log in with Discord and the app captures your session token automatically.
 The token is stored persistently so you only need to log in once.